ClaudS2006/interactive_frontend_work_req_2/README.md

 ### Timing Implementation
 Auto-play functionality uses `setInterval()` within a `useEffect` hook to automatically change facts every 2000 milliseconds (2 seconds).
 The effect includes proper cleanup with `clearInterval()` to prevent memory leaks when the component unmounts or when auto-play is toggled off.
 ### Visual Effects
-When facts change, both the text and image trigger visual effects using CSS transitions and filters.
-The flash effect is coordinated through React state (`isFlashing`) and automatically resets after 300ms using `setTimeout()`.
+When facts change, the text triggers visual effects using CSS transitions and filters.
+The flash effect is coordinated through React state (`isFlashing`) and automatically resets after 1000ms using `setTimeout()`.

 ## Project Structure